Huerte/Gitomation/Inspirational_Quote.md

 ### "You can have results or excuses, but not both." - Arnold Schwarzenegger
 ### "You make your own luck if you stay at it long enough." - Naval Ravikant
 ### "Don't give up the fight, Stand up for your rights." - Bob Marley
+### "Truth is like the sun.
+You can shut it out for a time, but it ain't going away." - Elvis Presley